vtrlx/lgi/docs/tutorial.md

 app:run()
 ```

+Save this to a file and run it using the same version of Lua for which you've
+installed LuaGObject, and the result should be an Adwaita window (i.e: a GNOME
+window) containing some text.

 ## Further Information

 Note that as with properties, LuaGObject translates the dashes in signal names
 to underscores to make it easier to connect to signal handlers.
-Note also that
+Class
-class documentation will provide signal names without the `on_` prefix used by
+documentation for the libraries you will work with provide signal names without
-LuaGObject to denote a signal, and you will need to always add `on_` yourself
+the `on_` prefix used by LuaGObject to denote a signal, so you will need to
-whenever you wish to handle a signal in the way shown.
+always add `on_` yourself whenever you wish to handle a signal in the way shown.

-There is no need to handle any kind of memory management; LuaGObject handles
+There is no need to perform any kind of memory management; LuaGObject handles
 all reference counting internally in cooperation with Lua's garbage collector.

 For APIs which use callbacks, you can pass a Lua function which will be called
 when the callback is invoked.
-It is also possible to pass coroutine instance as
+It is also possible to pass a coroutine instance
-callback argument, in this case, coroutine is resumed and returning
+as the callback argument, in this case the coroutine is resumed and calling
 `coroutine.yield()` returns all arguments passed to the callback.
 The callback
-returns when coroutine yields again or finishes.
-Arguments passed to
+returns when the coroutine yields a second time or it simply finishes.
-`coroutine.yield()`, or the coroutine's exit status are then used as return
+Parameters passed to `coroutine.yield()`, or the coroutine's exit status are
-value from the callback.
+then used as return value from the callback.

 The `samples` directory contains many examples, but note that these are older
 and may not work without modifications.